CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Computer Game on HackerRank.
 Can you complete the challenge? (https://hr.gs/eedefc)

 **Thoughts**: No need to hurry on DSA problems.

+### Day 46: March 24, 2022

+**Today's Progress**: Success!
+Just solved Savita And Friends on HackerRank.
+Can you complete the challenge? (https://hr.gs/fbaaad)

+**Thoughts**: When you're tuning "Save A Kiss by Jessie Ware" with DSA; no feelings can't be compared.